-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, issued as a new Topic, Accounting Standards Codification (ASC) Topic 606.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, issued as a new Topic, Accounting Standards Codification, or ASC, Topic 606.
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle of the guidance is that a Company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 This ASU is effective for AcelRx beginning in fiscal 2017 and can be adopted by us either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
 We are currently evaluating the effect that adopting this new accounting guidance will have on our results of operations, cash flows and financial position.